juho-creator/My-First-Program/README.md

 # HOW IT ALL STARTED
-The idea initially came up to my mind when our physics teacher graded one of our assignments based on the high score from playing the game in River Crossing Lab.
+The idea initially came up to my mind when our physics teacher graded one of our assignments based on our high score from playing the game in River Crossing Lab.

-I was playing the game manually for a while, but at one point, I realized the variables (River Width, Boat, Current) were always constant except the values that each variable is storing.
+I was playing the game manually for a while, but at one point, I realized the variables (River Width, Boat, Current) remained constant except the values of each variables.

 So I thought...
-What if I could plug in River Width, Speed of boat, Speed of river on my Ti-84 Calculator and simply just obtain the launching angle to reach the exact location?
+What if I could plug in the value of each variables on my Ti-84 Calculator and simply obtain the launching angle to reach the exact location?
+Wouldn't that make everything much easier?

 And that's how I came up with my program.